serafm/SeraFM/README.md

 - **Search Engine:** A search engine for articles related to COVID-19.
 - **Top-K Queries:** Implementation of the TopK algorithm for finding the top-k objects based on their scores.

+## 🎓 Diploma Thesis

+I recently completed my [diploma thesis](https://github.com/serafm/rtree_cpp), focusing on **Geospatial Data and Indexes in C++**.
+The project involved implementing an efficient **R-tree** structure.
+Its performance was **compared with the R-tree implementation of the Boost library**, highlighting key differences in efficiency and design choices.
+This work gave me extensive experience in spatial indexing, data structures, and performance optimization using modern C++.

 Feel free to explore all my repositories for more!

 ## 🪖 Fun Fact